tc39/proposal-slice-notation/README.md

 // → [2, 3]
 ```

-The slice notation can be used for slice operations on primitives like
+This notation can be used for slice operations on primitives like
 String and any object that provides indexed access using `[[Get]]`
 like Array and TypedArray.